A number of substances are involved in sleep/wake regulation in the brain.

 -

-DAT gene variants appear to predispose humans to susceptibility to sleep-wake disorders
+DAT gene variants appear to predispose humans to a susceptibility to sleep-wake disorders

 -

-Dopamine and melatonin are involved in the regulation of fatigue and sleep.
+Dopamine and melatonin are involved in the regulation of tiredness and sleep.

 The dopaminergic system is influenced by the circadian system.

 Dopamine is produced rhythmically in the amacrine cells of the retina.
-The retina is controlled by dopamine as by melatonin.
+The retina is controlled by dopamine in the same way as melatonin.
 The retina transmits light information to the suprachiasmatic nucleus, which is the master biological clock.
-The suprachiasmatic nucleus sends timing information for rhythmic regulation of dopaminergic brain regions and behavior controlled by them (locomotion, motivation).
-Dopamine produced in the substantia nigra and ventral tegmentum may be rhythmically regulated by the suprachiasmatic nucleus through various neural pathways (including by means of the orexin system or the medial preoptic nucleus of the hypothalamus).
-Orexin deficiency is a possible cause of narcolepsy. ⇒ Orexin/hypocretin Light uptake by the retina affects circadian rhythms.
-Changes in light and light rhythm can affect circadian rhythms.
+The suprachiasmatic nucleus sends timing information for the rhythmic regulation of dopaminergic brain regions and the behavior controlled by them (locomotion, motivation).
+The dopamine produced in the substantia nigra and the ventral tegmentum is possibly rhythmically regulated by the suprachiasmatic nucleus via various neural pathways (including the orexin system or the medial preoptic nucleus of the hypothalamus).
+Orexin deficiency is a possible cause of narcolepsy. ⇒ Orexin / hypocretin The light absorption of the retina influences the circadian rhythm.
+Changes in light and light rhythm can affect the circadian rhythm.

 Dopamine and melatonin inhibit each other.

-Dopamine is released mainly in the early morning and during the day.
-Melatonin is inhibited by daylight and released mainly in the evening and at night.
+Dopamine is mainly released early in the morning and during the day.
+Melatonin is inhibited by daylight and is mainly released in the evening and at night.

-A dopamine deficiency (as is typical for ADHD) could therefore cause too little melatonin inhibition.
+A dopamine deficiency (as is typical of ADHD) could therefore result in insufficient melatonin inhibition.
 This could possibly explain the severe daytime sleepiness reported by some ADHD sufferers.

-We discuss whether retinal disorders could cause the shifts in chronorhythms common in ADHD and whether these could be a major cause of ADHD.
+It is discussed whether disorders of the retina could cause the frequent shifts in the chronorhythm in ADHD and whether these could be a significant cause of ADHD.

 - Melatonin

-For details, see ⇒ Melatonin in ADHD im section ⇒ Medications for ADHD - Overview / ⇒ Suitable medications for ADHD in the section ⇒ Treatment and therapy.
+For more details, visit ⇒ Melatonin for ADHD In the section ⇒ Medication for ADHD - Overview / ⇒ Suitable medication for ADHD in the chapter ⇒ Treatment and therapy.

 -

-- The D1 receptor in the bovine hypothalamus mediated a 50% reduction in hypothalamic GHRH release in vitro
+- The D1 receptor in the bovine hypothalamus mediated a 50% reduction in GHRH release from the hypothalamus in vitro

 - Orexin (hypocretin)